wp-plugins/geshi-source-colorer/readme.txt

 <li>"geshisourcecolorer-block-black" a black style like Emacs, with black background and white line numbers</li>
 </ul>
 Set up one of these styles on the plugin setting page in the main menu under "css class name of the code blocks container" (also the line style).

+= How can I include my own CSS style or JavaScript file ? = The plugin can include your file automatically.
+Store your CSS file in your (parent) theme directory with the name "geshi-source-colorer.css".
+The JavaScript file must be stored in the (parent) theme directory with the name "geshi-source-colorer.js".
+The plugin finds the files and include them.

 = Where are the styles of the codes ? =